-After being accepted into the Williams Teacher Education Program, a student must maintain a 2.5 cumulative GPA to remain in the WTEP.
-If a student's GPA falls below 2.5 at any time, the student will be suspended from the WTEP until he/she is able to raise the cumulative GPA to at least 2.50.
+After being accepted into the Williams Teacher Education Program, a student must maintain a 2.7 cumulative GPA to remain in the WTEP.
+If a student's GPA falls below 2.7 at any time, the student will be suspended from the WTEP until he/she is able to raise the cumulative GPA to at least 2.70.
 During the aforementioned suspension, a student will not be allowed to proceed to the block courses or to Clinical Internship.
-Also, students whose cumulative GPA falls below a 2.5 will not be allowed to graduate.
+Also, students whose cumulative GPA falls below a 2.7 will not be allowed to graduate.

-Admission to ED 4113 Study of the School and ED 4133 Measurement and Evaluation will be allowed only after the student has been admitted into the WTEP and has met all GPA and departmental requirements (at least a grade of "C" in any specialization course, preprofessional course, and professional course already completed.)
+Admission to ED 4113 Study of the School and ED 4133 Measurement and Evaluation will be allowed only after the student has been admitted into the WTEP and has met all GPA and departmental requirements (at least a grade of "C" in any specialization course, pre-professional course, and professional course already completed.)
 An official recommendation form for each candidate will be completed by the respective department chair and sent to the Education Office.
 Teacher candidates will not be allowed to enroll in these two courses until such a recommendation has been made.

-Teacher candidates must take all required Praxis II content tests, and submit official scores for the same, and complete all departmental requirements, including \general education requirements, specialization requirements, pre-professional requirements, and professional requirements with at least a grade of "C" prior to enrolling in Clinical Internship. \(The only general education requirements that must be completed with at least a grade of "C" are English Composition I and II, Speech and Communication, and College Algebra or Contemporary Math.)
+Teacher candidates must take all required Praxis II content tests, and submit official scores for the same, and complete all departmental requirements, including general education requirements, specialization requirements, pre-professional requirements, and professional requirements with at least a grade of "C" prior to enrolling in Clinical Internship.
+(The only general education requirements that must be completed with at least a grade of "C" are English Composition I and II, Speech and Communication, and College Algebra.)
 Furthermore, a mandatory background check will be conducted on each teacher candidate enrolled in Clinical Internship.

-Teacher candidates must take the Praxis II PLT and submit official scores for the same, and fulfill Clinical Internship requirements to graduate.
-Likewise, even though passing scores for Praxis II Content Knowledge tests are not required for admission to Clinical Internship, they are mandatory for graduation.
-Official passing Praxis II Content Knowledge scores must be submitted to the WBC Education office as a requirement to graduate.
+Teacher candidates must take the Praxis II PLT and submit official scores for the same, and fulfill Clinical Internship requirements to graduate and be considered a WTEP program completer.

-Teacher candidates must take all Praxis II tests, as well as pass the Praxis II Content Knowledge test(s) required by the Arkansas Department of Education to apply for licensure and to be considered a WTEP Program Completer.
+Teacher candidates must take all Arkansas Department of Education required Praxis II tests, as well as pass the Praxis II Content exam, and submit official scores for the same to apply for licensure.